 Installing new replacement windows is a process that most homeowners go through only once or twice in their lifetimes, so it is normal not to have the slightest clue of what happens.
 The following is a highly generalized account of what you might expect when a full-service company replaces your windows.

 If you can take off time from work or can work from home, do so.
 Whole-house window installation is highly invasive, affecting every room of your house.
 The window company will assure you that you do not need to stay home, but this is always a good idea to keep work in line and to keep an eye on valuables.

 Small items of value should be locked away in a cabinet.
 No matter how good the company's reputation, dishonest employees may sometimes pass through the company.
 If you have a home office, ask the foreman if the crew can to that room first, allowing you to get on with your work.

 The best advice for managing a work crew in your home is to be within calling distance if they have questions, but do not hover.
-You get the best results if the foreman can call on as a resource (which, in practice, will not happen much) while giving the crew space to do their best work.
+You get the best results if the foreman can call on you as a resource (which, in practice, will not happen much) while giving the crew space to do their best work.

 Before Installers Arrive